dmankow/slaevaluator/README.md

 In the following we use percent when we display an availability, but factors in the range of [0,1] when we calculate with them.

-Any added time span is without effect.
-Both systems have identical availabilities:
+Any additionally stated time span is without effect.
+Both systems have identical availabilities: 99.5%/month and 99.5%/year.

-99.5% / month and 99.5% per year.
+## How we can use it

-For a comparision of availabilities the it is sometimes more practical to compare the resulting outage time span.
-Outage is defined as:
+For a comparision of availabilities it is sometimes more practical to compare the resulting outage time span.
+We use "outage" instead of "downtime", because there is in most circumstances no relation to any realistic downtime of a system.

+This is, because Availabilities stated in any SLA are usually compromised by some considerations of business risks of the service provider, as well as marketing.
+A reputable service provider will state any Availabilities including a safety coefficient dependant on the number of users (volume), impact and more.

+Therefore, all calculations of availability are only rough estimates of the upper limit of availability.

+But if we suppose, that a service provider is using the same safety coefficient in any of his publised SLA's, we are at least allowed to compare different kinds of services of the same provider.

+## Definitions

+We define Availability as the percentage of time in average, that a service is in the functional state at an arbitrary point in time.

+The outage time span (per time span) (downtime) is now defined as:

   Outage = (1-Availability) * (Time-Span)

-We define as well the term of Unavailability:
+In calculations we need the Unavailability, that is defined as:

   Unavailability = 1-Availability